sl424/notkansas/README.md

 spawn the 2D space and then use the terrain toolkit to add the additional features.

-![generator](./generator.png "procedural generator engine")
+![generator](./generator.png "procedural generator engine") This game's environment is auto generated at run time using map generator and mesh generator.
+By using the runtime navmesh APIs from Unity, the AI agent now navigate the new space without manual baking.

 You can try the game here at [notkansas].